aliabdallah7/HPC/README.md

 ```bash
 mpiexec "nameOfTheProject.exe"
 ```
-### How to run on a specefic number of processors
+### How to run the MPI project on a specefic number of processors
 ```bash
 mpiexec -n 3 "nameOfTheProject.exe"
 ```
-- The "3" is the number of the processrs you can write yours
+- The `3` is the number of the processors.
+You can write yours..